Learn about many of the available medications in our database.

 Belimumab can be given as an intravenous (into a vein) infusion or a subcutaneous (under the skin) injection.

-When belimumab is given as a subcutaneous (under the skin) injection, the recommended adult dose is 200 mg injected, once a week, on the same day each week.
+When belimumab is given as a subcutaneous (under the skin) injection, the recommended adult dose for the treatment of SLE is 200 mg injected, once a week, on the same day each week.
+When treating lupus nephritis, the dose is 400 mg subcutaneously (2 x 200 mg injections) once weekly for 4 doses, then 200 mg once weekly thereafter.

 Subcutaneous belimumab is used with the guidance and supervision of a doctor.
 Your doctor or nurse will assist you in the preparation and injection of your first dose (or first few doses).
 Do not attempt to inject this medication on your own until you completely understand how to inject a dose.
 Rotate the injection sites (stomach, upper thighs) to minimize injection site skin irritation.